rapid7/recog/identifiers/README.md

 # Recog: Identifiers

 This directory contains lists of standard identifiers for mapping Recog matches.
 The goal is define a standard set of constants to represent known software, hardware, vendors, and categories.

 This is currently incomplete and will be updated as standardization work moves forward.

 Fingerprints should use these identifiers whenever possible; if a different name or syntax for a given identifier is preferred, this should be implemented in the application through a mapping function.

 ## Lists

+### Fields

+`fields.txt` defines the various fields (`os.vendor`, etc.) used to assert information about a match.

 ### Vendors

 `vendor.txt` defines known vendor names, covering services, operating systems, and hardware.

 ### Operating Systems